 photograph

-There is a memorial 'Stolpersteine' (stumbling stone, a 10x10cm brass plaque - Stolpersteine Rutschbahn 25a - pictured above) outside the flat, later destroyed by Allied bombing, where she had lived before being re-housed to a smaller one-room apartment (at Beneckestraße 6) and then deported.
+There is a memorial 'Stolpersteine' (stumbling stone - pictured above) a 10x10cm brass plaque - at 25 Rutschbahn outside the Hamburg flat, later destroyed by Allied bombing, where she had lived before being re-housed to a smaller one-room apartment (at Beneckestraße 6) and then deported.
 Most of her personal possessions had been confiscated by the Gestapo and their supporters before she was moved to the one-room apartment.

 Almost all Stolpersteine stones are laid by the German artist himself, Gunter Demnig.
 This link provides online information about Elise Heudenfeld's Solperstein (English translation): www.stolpersteine-hamburg.de/....